-Stop ashore for a native-style snack including smoked salmon, clam chowder, rolls with wild berry jams and beverages.
-A knowledgeable guide will lead a short nature walk highlighting the flora and fauna of the rain forest, including a carnivorous plant, the Sundew, which uses tentacles with an adhesive "dew" to ensnare small insects.
+Stop ashore for an Alaskan-style snack.
+A knowledgeable guide will lead a short nature walk highlighting the flora and fauna of the rainforest, including a carnivorous plant, the Sundew, which uses tentacles with an adhesive "dew" to ensnare small insects.
 Paddle back to the canoe dock and reboard your motorcoach that returns to the cruise ship pier.

 This adventure is a rare opportunity to comfortably explore Southeast Alaska in the manner of its original explorers and early culture.